Claim: A bevy of tax increases were quietly imposed upon Americans in January 2016 due to the Affordable Care Act.

 These taxes were all passed under the Affordable Care Act, aka Obamacare.
 If you think that it is important that everyone in the U.S. should know this, pass it on.
 If not, then delete it.

-Although the tax increases listed in this item did come to pass, they took effect at the beginning of 2013 (not 2014 or 2015), were completely unrelated to the Affordable Care Act, applied only to very high-income earners, and have been overstated in this list.
+Although the tax increases listed in this item did come to pass, they took effect at the beginning of 2013 (not 2014 or 2015 or 2016), were completely unrelated to the Affordable Care Act, applied only to very high-income earners, and have been overstated in this list.
 These tax hikes were enacted through the passage of the American Taxpayer Relief Act of 2012, a compromise bill pushed through Congress as a partial resolution to the then-looming "fiscal cliff" crisis.
 Under the provisions of that bill:

 - The top marginal federal income tax rate increased from 35% to 39.6%